 Using the Global Search capability, you can search for the security you’d like to pull up directly on your home page.

-Note: Elite Riskalyze users can also access individual security analysis pages by expanding the allocation details in a client or model portfolio and clicking on the Stats button in the header.
+Note: Nitrogen Elite users can also access individual security analysis pages by expanding the allocation details in a client or model portfolio and clicking on the Stats button in the header.
 See the animation below for a visual example:

-The Security Summary areas display the key security metrics in an easy to read format which we’ve broken down into the following components:
+The Security Summary areas display the key security metrics in an easy-to-read format which we’ve broken down into the following components: